Porsche 718 Cayman review - Reliability and safety

 Every Porsche comes with a three-year unlimited mileage warranty, which actually trumps sister-brand Audi’s three-year/60,000-mile guarantee.
 As with rivals, you can pay to extend your Cayman’s warranty with a variety of plans stretching long into the future.

-When the time does come to look after your Cayman it won’t be cheap, though, as a minor service can cost around £500.
-A major service is even more of a sting, with prices of about £600.
+When the time does come to look after your Cayman it won’t be cheap, though, as a minor service can cost over £500.
+A major service is even more of a sting at over £600.
 A simple brake fluid change will cost about £100.

 In this review